 Since insurance attaches to the car, anyone driving the car remains covered by the vehicle’s policy.
 There’s one important detail.
 The owner of the car must give permission.
 If someone steals the car, for example, the thief is not entitled to any protection offered by the car insurance.
-If a driver passes the keys to a neighbour for a short errand, the neighbour is covered.
+If a driver passes the keys to a neighbor for a short errand, the neighbor is covered.

 Such incidental use extends insurance protection.
-Note, however, that the owner of the vehicle still holds legal responsibility for the use of car, even when the neighbour drives it.
+Note, however, that the owner of the vehicle still holds legal responsibility for the use of a car, even when the neighbor drives it.
 It’s prudent to lend a car only to drivers whose habits are safe and responsible.

 It’s also important to distinguish between incidental use and occasional and regular use.
 Though these aren’t legal terms, they are distinctions your insurance company may make in case of an accident investigation.